Programmer’s Guide

 MyCronJob.create!

-Once a scheduled job has been queued for processing it should not be created again.
-In Rails a common technique is to use a migration to create the scheduled job in each environment.
+Once a scheduled job is queued it should not be created again.
+In Rails a common technique is a migration that creates the scheduled job in each environment:

 def up